-Aquatic Entomology.
-Lab 2.
-Prerequisite(s): 2991 and 2992 or ZOOL 1604.
+ENTO 5484\ Aquatic Entomology.
+Lab 4.
+Prerequisite(s): 2993 or ZOOL 1604 or consent of instructor.
 Biology, taxonomy and ecology of insects and other invertebrates, inhabiting freshwater environments.
 Emphasis is placed on identification and biology of individual taxa.
-Roles of insects in aquatic ecology, as a forage base, and as indicators of biotic integrity of aquatic systems.
-Linkages between aquatic systems and terrestrial systems are also examined.
-Graduate students will be expected to complete additional collection requirements and biotic integrity analyses.
-No credit for students with credit in ENTO 4483 or ZOOL 4483.
-(Same course as ZOOL 5483)
+Roles of insects in aquatic ecology as a forage base, and as indicators of biotic integrity of aquatic systems.
+Graduate students will have extra collection requirements and biotic integrity analyses.
+No credit for students with credit in ZOOL 5484, ENTO 4484 or ZOOL 4484.
+(Same course as ZOOL 5484)

-Entomology for Educators.
+ENTO 5501\ Entomology for Educators.
 Lab 2.
 Hands-on laboratory course designed to provide educators (teachers, FFA or 4H leaders, etc.) with all of the resources and background information needed to use insects as a model to teach scientific concepts.
 No credit given for students who have taken ENTO 3501.

-Biological Control.
+ENTO 5513\ Biological Control.
 Lab 2.
-Prerequisite(s): 2991 & 2992 or equivalent or consent of instructor.
+Prerequisite(s): 2993 or equivalent or consent of instructor.
 The ecological principles and applied practices of biological control of insects, weeds and plant pathogens.
 Epizootiology including the scientific basis of biological control; natural enemies and their biology; biological control methods; and biological control in integrated pest management programs.

-Integrated Management of Insect Pests and Pathogens.
+ENTO 5524\ Integrated Management of Insect Pests and Pathogens.
 Lab 4.
-Prerequisite(s): 2991, 2992 and PLP 3344 or equivalent or consent of instructor.
+Prerequisite(s): 2993 and PLP 3344 or equivalent or consent of instructor.
 Modern theory and practices for management of insect pests and pathogens in plant production systems, emphasizing an ecologically-based, integrated approach.
 Basic concepts of pest management, decision-making, cost/benefit analysis and risk/benefit analysis.
 (Same course as PLP 5524)

-Advanced Agronomic Entomology.
+ENTO 5550\ Advanced Agronomic Entomology.
 1-5 credits, max 5.
 Prerequisite(s): 4523.
 Special problems in advanced agronomic entomology.

-Host Plant Resistance.
+ENTO 5613\ Host Plant Resistance.
 Lab 2.
-Prerequisite(s): 2991, 2992 and PLP 3344 or equivalent and a general genetics course; or consent of instructor.
+Prerequisite(s): 2993 and PLP 3343 or equivalent and a general genetics course; or consent of instructor.
 Interactions of plants and the herbivorous insects and pathogenic micro-organisms that attack them.
 Development and deployment of multiple-pest resistant cultivars in crop management systems.
 (Same course as PLP 5613)

-Advanced Biotechnology Methods.
+ENTO 5623\ Advanced Biotechnology Methods.
 Lab 3.
 Prerequisite(s): BIOC 3653, BIOL 3023 or equivalent or consent of instructor.
 Overview of current theory and principles of biotechnology and laboratory experience with contemporary techniques and experimental methods used in biotechnology, including genome analysis, gene transfer, identification and isolation of genes and their products and regulation of gene expression in plants and arthropods.
 (Same course as PLP 5623)

-Insect Morphology.
+ENTO 5644\ Insect Morphology.
 Lab 4.
-Prerequisite(s): 2991, 2992 or equivalent.
+Prerequisite(s): 2993 or equivalent.
 Insect development and comparative morphology.
 Offered in combination with 3644.
 No credit for both 3644 and 5644.

-Teaching Practicum in Entomology.
+ENTO 5700\ Teaching Practicum in Entomology.
 1-6 credits, max 6.
 Prerequisite(s): Graduate student standing.
 Variable credit offering for graduate students who wish to develop skills in teaching, assessment and curriculum development working in conjunction with a primary instructor.

-Advanced Medical and Veterinary Entomology.
+ENTO 5710\ Advanced Medical and Veterinary Entomology.
 1-5 credits, max 5.
 Prerequisite(s): 4854.
 Special problems in methods of disease transmission, animal parasite control and the relationships existing between parasite and host.

-Insect Chemical Ecology.
-Prerequisite(s): BIOL 1114, CHEM 3015 or equivalent.
+ENTO 5733\ Insect Behavior and Chemical Ecology.
+Prerequisite(s): 2993 and CHEM 3015 or equivalent.
+Behavioral biology of insects.
 Ecological interactions among organisms mediated by naturally produced chemicals.
 An interface of ecology, behavior, physiology and chemistry with examples from animals, plants and microorganisms.
 Origin, function, significance and utilization of semiochemicals such as pheromones and allelochemicals.
+No credit for students with credit in 4733.

-Insecticide Toxicology.
+ENTO 5753\ Insecticide Toxicology.
 Prerequisite(s): Organic chemistry or 15 credit hours biology.
 Properties and mode of action of the major insecticidal materials.
 Assessment of their impact on the environment.